Lifeboats of the Titanic: Lack of lifeboats and training

 The regulations required a vessel of 10,000 tons or more to carry 16 lifeboats with a total capacity of 9625 cuft, sufficient for 960 people.
 Titanic actually carried four more lifeboats than was needed under the regulations.
 Her total lifeboat capacity was 11327.9 cuft, which was theoretically capable of taking 1,178 people.
 The regulations required that lifeboats should measure between 16–30 ft, with a minimum capacity of 125 cuft each.
-The cubic capacity divided by ten indicated the approximate number of people that could be carried safely in each boat, and also dictated the size of the airtight buoyancy tanks incorporated into the boats' hulls, with each person corresponding to 1 cuft of tank capacity.
+The cubic capacity divided by ten indicated the approximate number of people that could be carried safely in each lifeboat, and also dictated the size of the airtight buoyancy tanks incorporated into the boats' hulls, with each person corresponding to 1 cuft of tank capacity.

-In reality, the given capacity was quite nominal, as filling the boats to their indicated capacity would have required some passengers to stand.
-This did in fact happen to some of the last boats to leave Titanic; at the subsequent British enquiry, Titanic's Second Officer Charles Lightoller testified that the nominal capacity could only have applied "in absolutely smooth water, under the most favourable conditions."
+In reality, the given capacity was quite nominal, as filling the lifeboats to their indicated capacity would have required some passengers to stand.
+This did in fact happen to some of the last lifeboats to leave Titanic; at the subsequent British enquiry, Titanic's Second Officer Charles Lightoller testified that the nominal capacity could only have applied "in absolutely smooth water, under the most favourable conditions."
 The proper capacity would have been more like 40 people per boat under typical conditions.
 Few officers and crew were aware that steel beam reinforcements had been added to the keels of the boats to prevent buckling in the davits under a full load.

 Titanic and her sister ships had been designed with the capability of carrying many more lifeboats than were actually provided, up to a total of 64.
 During the design stage, Alexander Carlisle, Harland & Wolff's chief draughtsman and general manager, submitted a plan to provide 64 lifeboats.
-He later reduced the figure to 32, and in March 1910 the decision was taken to reduce the number again to 16.
+He later reduced the figure to 32, and in March 1910, the decision was taken to reduce the number again to 16.
 Carlisle is believed to have left his position in dispute of this decision.
-The White Star Line preferred to maximise the amount of deck space available for the enjoyment of the passengers (and the area that was free of lifeboats was, not coincidentally, the First Class promenade).
+The White Star Line preferred to maximise the amount of deck space available for the enjoyment of the passengers (and the area that was free of lifeboats was, not coincidentally, the First-Class promenade).
 The reasoning for this was explained by Archibald Campbell Holms in an article for Practical Shipbuilding published in 1918: